-Many people with substance abuse problems benefit from cognitive behavior treatment.
-In fact, CBT is widely used during addiction recovery.
-An increased awareness of thoughts, emotions, and actions as well as their consequences leads to a better understanding of the connections between the three.
-This helps the addict in understanding the motivations that led to the substance abuse in the first place.
+Many people with substance abuse problems benefit from CBT techniques.
+In fact, CBT for substance abuse disorder is a widely used practice backed up by evidence.
+Increased awareness of thoughts, emotions, actions and their consequences leads to a better understanding of the connections between the three.
+Addicts can learn to understand the motivations that led to substance abuse in the first place.

 For example, thoughts and behaviors have an impact on a person’s emotions.
 On the other hand, feelings or emotions influence a person’s thoughts and behaviors.
-During CBT exercises, recovering addicts are taught to modify their feelings by changing their thoughts and behaviors.
+During cognitive behavioral therapy exercises, recovering addicts are taught to modify their feelings by changing their thoughts and behaviors.
 The goal is to overcome addiction by acquiring control over unwanted emotions and thoughts.

 - Dwelling only on negative emotions

 - Disqualifying positives thoughts as inconsequential